Why size matters: Saltationism, creativity, and the reign of the DiNOs

 Why size matters

-If a distinctive new form is always connected to an old form by a long series of infinitesimal shifts (gradualism), then the origin of the new form, and its distinctive character, are not explained by any one variation, nor even by a set of them, but by the process that accumulates so many individually trivial effects in one important direction.
+How, exactly, does the size of variations relate to these big questions?
+If a distinctive new form is always connected to an ancestral form by a long series of infinitesimal shifts (gradualism), then the origin of the new form, and its distinctive character, are not explained by any one variation, nor even (to be precise) by a set of them, but by the process that accumulates so many individually trivial effects in one important direction.
 If the variations fixed in evolution are individually tiny, and the guiding process is selection, then selection is creative, and we can say that selection is the cause of new traits because it composes them out of raw material.
 We can say, following Sterelny & Griffiths (1999), that “selection shapes organisms to their environment“.
 Mainstream evolutionary biologists remain committed to this view, which is why they reacted with such extraordinary hostility when Fodor and Palmarini-Piatelli tried to take away the idea of “selection for” as a valid form of explanation.

 The role of variation in this view is necessary but trivial: if we wish to explain or predict the course of evolution, selection is what we must study, even though mutation is ultimately necessary.
-Studying mutation to understand evolution would be a fool’s errand, like studying gasoline to understand traffic patterns, or studying concrete to understand modern architecture.
-This is the nature of a material cause: it provides substance only, not form or direction or initiative (the term “material cause” has a precise meaning in Aristotle’s four-fold taxonomy of causation, well known to previous generations of scientists).
+Studying mutation to understand evolution would be a fool’s errand, like studying gasoline to understand traffic patterns, or studying iron ore to understand modern architecture.
+This is the nature of a material cause: it provides substance only, not form or direction or initiative (the term “material cause” has a precise meaning in Aristotle’s four-fold taxonomy of causation).

 That is, Darwinism is only secondarily a position on the sizes of changes fixed in evolution: it is primarily a position on the creativity and power of selection, and the corresponding lack of creativity and power of mutation.
 S. J. Gould was one person who understood this connection: he gives an extensive explanation on pp. 137 to 146 of The Structure of Evolutionary Theory.
 Darwin’s theory purports to replace a divine creator with a materialistic one.
 “Darwin’s theory therefore cannot be equated with the simple claim that natural selection operates”, but that “it acts as the creative force of evolutionary change” (italics original, p.
 139).
 In order for selection to be creative in the way that Darwinism demands, variation must be (in Gould’s words) “copious”, “undirected”, and “small in effect.”
 At the risk of boring the reader, I’d like to quote from Gould at length (p.
 140):